Non-jumping densities of 3-uniform hypergraphs: Introduction

 \section{Introduction}

-An $r$-uniform hypergraph is a pair $(V, E)$ where $V$ is a set of vertices and $E$ is a set of $r$-tuples of vertices called edges.
+An $r$-uniform hypergraph is a pair $(V, E)$ where $V$ is a set of vertices and $E$ is a set of $r$-element subsets of $V$ called edges.
 For convenience, we use $r$-graph in place of $r$-uniform hypergraph here.
 For an $r$-graph $G$, let $V(G)$ and $E(G)$ denote the set of vertices and edges of $G$, respectively, and let $v(G) = |V(G)|$ and $e(G) = |E(G)|$.
-The density of an $r$-graph is defined as follows.
+For a positive integer $n$, we write $[n]=\{1,\dots,n\}$, and denote by $\binom{[n]}{k}$ the collection of all $k$-element subsets of $[n]$.
+A basic parameter of an $r$-graph is its density.

 \begin{defn} The density of an $r$-graph $G$ is

 \end{defn}